Mabvuku: Economy

+Challenges

+Mabvuku-Tafara has been seriously affected by the prevailing economic challenges, which has compromised the Harare City Council's ability to provide services.
+The residents, like other Zimbabweans, have suffered through water and power cuts with many residents resorting to alternative sources.

 In 2005, Operation Murambatsvina destroyed slums in Mabvuku and other areas of Harare such as Budiriro and Mbare as well as nearby Chitungwiza.
 By the mid-2010s, the number of people squatting in informal settlements was growing again.
-A new settlement in Mabvuku was called Bob.
+A new settlement outside Mabvuku was called Bob which later formalised and became Eastview now under the auspices of the nearby Goromonzi Rural District Council.

 In 2021, the Clean City program brought clean affordable drinking water to Mabvuku.
-This followed reports the previous year that water suppliers were only delivering water to the area if women would have sex with them.
 Many residents had gone without running water for 30 years.

-Effects of economic decline

-The Mabvuku-Tafara towns have been seriously affected by the decline of the economy which have compromised the Harare City Council's ability to provide services to this outlying towns.
-The residents have suffered through water and power cuts, acknowledged to be the worst scenario in the all of Harare.
-Cases of cholera, blamed on the relentless water cuts, he been recorded across the Mabvuku-Tafara area.
+By 2023, residents were voicing concerns over an inconsistent water supply, as citywide water rationing further exacerbated their struggles.